 Merchants in the tobacco and tobacco accessories industries have experienced additional restrictions and government regulations over the last decade, starting with the PACT act that went into effect in 2010 and through today with tougher FDA controls over various tobacco products and accessories, both online and through retail storefronts.
 As a result, many credit card processing companies decided to focus on other types of lower risk businesses and exit the online tobacco industry, this included many payment processors that had a long history of processing transactions for tobacco businesses and were currently working with a number of the larger online tobacco companies.

 Since many of the recent increases in government regulations were implemented, tobacco merchants have begun searching for reliable payment processing solutions that can process payments for tobacco businesses through financial institutions that specialize in these niche industries, limiting the risk of merchants losing their payment processing services in the future.
-This demand by existing tobacco merchants, along with the needs of new businesses for online tobacco merchant accounts has create a new segment of the merchant services industry specializing in all types of tobacco sales.
+This demand by existing tobacco merchants, along with the needs of new businesses for online tobacco merchant accounts has created a new segment of the merchant services industry specializing in all types of tobacco sales.

 Working with a tobacco credit card processor has never been more important for merchants wanting to sell any type of tobacco or tobacco paraphernalia online, regardless if the business is currently operational online or through a retail storefront.
 Merchants unsure whether they want or need to partner with a tobacco merchant services provider are strongly suggested to speak to a tobacco payment processor and discuss the pricing and terms as many of the fees and rates are comparable with that of most other online merchant services companies.